 |Spring Point Ledge, ME|

-Description: Numerous ships have met their end on the rocks of Spring Point Ledge, which extends from Fort Preble out to the westerly side of the main shipping channel into Portland Harbor.
+Description: Numerous ships have run aground on Spring Point Ledge, which extends from Fort Preble out to the westerly side of the main shipping channel into Portland Harbor.
 The ledge reportedly received its name from a spring that once flowed from the nearby bank.
 On September 7, 1832, the lime coaster Nancy hit the reef.
-Water and lime make a volatile mixture, and the seawater entering the hold combined with the lime to ignite a large fire that was difficult to extinguish.
+Water and lime make a volatile mixture, and the seawater entering the hold combined with the lime to start a fire that was difficult to extinguish.
 The inhabitants of Portland helplessly watched as the ship burned to the waterline.

-Two steamers and seven steamship companies petitioned the Lighthouse Board, stating that they collectively carried over half a million passengers past the dangerous reef each year, and a better warning beacon was needed to avoid the otherwise inevitable human calamity.
+Seven steamship companies, which carried over 500,000 passengers to Portland, petitioned the Lighthouse Board, stating that they collectively carried over half a million passengers past the dangerous reef each year, and a better warning beacon was needed to avoid the otherwise inevitable human calamity.
 The Lighthouse Board eventually agreed, and in their annual report of 1891 they recommended the construction of a fifth-order light and fog bell on Spring Point Ledge near the entrance to Portland Harbor, reasoning that the “importance of the harbor, the very large number of vessels which annual resort to it for refuge, the great number of passengers carried into it, which will doubtless steadily increase with the increasing number of people who resort to the coast of Maine in mid-summer, and the frequency and density of the fogs at the very period when the passenger traffic is greatest” merited such a measure.

 Mariners could use the bell at Spring Point to indicate a turning point in their course towards Portland in times of fog.
 Previously, captains were forced to determine their position by keeping track of the elapsed time from a bell buoy off Cushing Island or the fog signal at Portland Head, some two miles distant.
 However, meeting other vessels, which thronged the harbor or were at anchor in the channel in the midsummer season, could easily throw off this reckoning and endanger a ship.

-The new cylindrical white-brick tower, perched atop a cast-iron caisson, had four floors topped by the watchroom and lantern room.
+The new cylindrical white-brick tower, perched atop the cast-iron caisson, had four floors topped by the watchroom and lantern room.
 The lowest level was a cellar for coal and equipment storage.
-The next floor up was the kitchen, and above that a floor for the head keeper and another one for the assistant keeper’s quarters.
-A fog bell hung outside the watch room, although it had to be wound up from inside.
-The original beacon was a fifth-order Fresnel lens that flashed white every six seconds, with two red sectors.
-Below the cellar, two cisterns were housed in the caisson for storing water collected from the gallery roof.
+The next floor up was the kitchen, and above that were a floor for the head keeper and another one for the assistant keeper’s quarters.
+A fog bell hung outside the watch room, although the weights that powered its striking mechanism had to be wound up from inside.
+The original beacon was a fifth-order Fresnel lens that flashed white every five seconds, with two red sectors abutting a narrow white sector that marked the channel for entering Portland Harbor.
+Below the cellar, two cisterns were housed in the caisson for storing water collected from the roof of the gallery, that encircled the kitchen level.
 A hand pump in the kitchen brought the water up for use by the keepers.

-Unlike the situation at some offshore lights, it was normally quite easy for keepers at Spring Point Ledge to get ashore when they wanted.
-An exception was during the severe storm of January 27-28 of 1933.
+Unlike the situation at some offshore lights, it was normally quite easy for keepers at Spring Point Ledge to go ashore by boat when they wanted.
+An exception was during the severe storm of January 27-28 1933.
 After the storm, a local newspaper quoted a Spring Point keeper: